Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/miss_quotes.md

 > **If you can't explain it simply, you don't understand it well enough.**\
 <s>Albert Einstein</s> 🤦‍♂️🤦🤦‍♀️

-The downside of scientific fame is that the figure of Albert Einstein (but not he) became the King of misattributed citation.
+The downside of scientific fame is that the figure of Albert Einstein (but not he) became the King of misattributed citations.
 And this quote, beloved in sci-pop and crash courses, is a shining diamond in the crown of dubious authorship.

 Dr.&nbsp;Einstein would be the least thinker for such an idea. **Nobody can explain a thesis simply** (or in detail) **if the learner doesn't know the subject fundamentally.** Not every wizard will even remember the learning path left behind.